Cortisol – an important product of the adrenal gland

 A blood sample is taken twice from the animal at a one-hour interval.
 To do this, the skin on a fore- or hindleg is usually shaved and disinfected.
 Blood is then taken from a vein with a sterile needle.
 After the first sample to measure the cortisol level, a certain amount of ACTH is injected.
 After an hour, the cortisol level in the blood is measured again.

-In a healthy animal, the cortisol level increases moderately in this hour as the ACTH stimulates cortisol production.
+In a healthy dog, the cortisol level increases moderately in this hour as the ACTH stimulates cortisol production.
 In an animal with Cushing’s disease, on the other hand, the cortisol concentration in the blood rises much more after the ACTH injection.
 If the initial cortisol level is very low and does not react to the ACTH injection, this indicates hypoadrenocorticism (also known as Addison’s disease) and thus a disturbance of cortisol production in the adrenal gland.

 The ACTH stimulation test is also used to monitor the effect of Cushing’s disease treatment.
 If it is successful, the second ACTH test level will not rise greatly as it did previously.